nikdanilov/whisper-obsidian-plugin/README.md

 -   Transcriptions folder: Specify the path in the vault where to save the transcription files.
 Example: `folder/note`.
 This option is only available if "Save transcription" is enabled.

+-   Max file size (MB): Maximum allowed recording or uploaded file size in megabytes.
+Files exceeding this limit will be rejected before being sent to the API.
+The default is 25 MB, which matches the Whisper API limit.

 ## 🤝 Contributing

 We welcome and appreciate contributions, issue reports, and feature requests from the community!
 Feel free to visit the [Issues](https://github.com/nikdanilov/whisper-obsidian-plugin/issues) page to share your thoughts and suggestions.